DRMF/mediawiki-extensions-MathMenu/doc/md/about.md

 * removed Underscore as a dependency
 	* it is now included in the `JOBAD.util` namespace, `JOBAD.refs._` has been removed.
 * added marking elements as hidden or visible so they can be ignored by events & UI.
+* split up JOBAD into event more files; added foldes for more structure in code.
 * added JOBAD Folding
 	* allows to fold elements, at the moment only usable via code.
 	* either on the left or on the right.
 	* always inside of the sidebar.
+* added the radial menu (also known as the icon menu)
+	* as an alternative tto the normal menu.
+	* only configurable via code.
+	* also allowing custom icons
 * added configUpdate event
 * added doubleClick event
 * split up the CSS in one JOBAD.css file and one user-configurable JOBAD.theme.css file.
 * a bunch of internal fixes and improvements
+* updated jQuery to version 2.0.2
 * updated the documentation (a lot)

 ### Version 3.0 (Stable)